 Sample lexical analyzer with an internal engine codec ‘Unicode’.

-The result is a converted state machine as shown in figure ISO8859-7 Eninge. that the state machine basically remains the same, only the transition rules have been adapted.
+The result is a converted state machine as shown in figure ISO8859-7 Eninge.
+The state machine basically remains the same, only the transition rules have been adapted.

 Note

 Figure UTF8 State Machine shows the state machine that results from a utf8 state split transformation of the state machine displayed in figure Sample lexical analyzer with an internal engine codec ‘Unicode’..
-Where the codec adaptions happend on transition level, the main structure of the state machine remained in place.
+While the codec adaptations happen on transition level, the main structure of the state machine remains in place.
 Now however, the state machine undergoes a complete metamorphosis.

 Sample lexical analyzer with an internal engine codec ‘UTF8’.